• Skip to primary navigation

 • 2 teaspoon regular soy sauce or light soy sauce

-• 2 tsp sesame oil or any neutral oil
+• 2 tsp sesame oil toasted kind

-• 1 teaspoon cornstarch or potato starch
+• 1 teaspoon cornstarch

 • ¼ tsp baking soda don't skip this!